 Electrolysis can treat any hair colour.
 Most people can have electrolysis.
-However, it should not be used for people with pacemakers or defibrillators because it can interrupt the electronics.
+However, it should not be used

 Is it permanent?

 Yes, electrolysis is considered permanent hair reduction after progressive treatments.

 How many sessions might I need?

 Electrolysis takes time, a lot longer than laser hair reduction.
 This varies widely from person to person, depending on hair density, pain tolerance, and how much hair you need removed.
 Your electrolysis provider may be able to give a very rough estimate at your initial consultation.
 For donor site hair reduction the NHS funding covers however many sessions it takes to complete the treatment ready for surgery.